mikro-orm/mikro-orm/docs/docs/guide/02-relationships.md

 ## Collections: OneToMany and ManyToMany

 You got the `User` entity opened, let's add one more property to it.
 You have the `Article.author` property that defines the owning side of this relationship between `Article` and `User` entities.
-Now define the inverse side - for ManyToOne relation it is the OneToMany kind - represented by a `Collection` of `Article` entities:
+Now define the inverse side—for ManyToOne relation it is the OneToMany kind—represented by a `Collection` of `Article` entities:

 ```ts
 @Entity()